nickeisenberg/Learning/WebAssignToCanvas/README.md

+This repo is useless unless you teach math at Auburn and are using WebAssign...

 In this folder, you will see three csv files: webassignNAMELESS, canvasNAMELESS and webassignCLEAN.

 This script will take both of the NAMELESS files and create a cleaner version that alloes submission back to canvas much easier.